 You know the common saying, darlings, that pertains to retired husbands.
 For better or for worse, but not for lunch.

 As women, we’re caught in the middle of a dilemma.
 We are darned if we do and darned if we don’t.
 In other words, how do we draw the line between wifely responsibility and our activities?
-This is a Catch-22 for many of us with retired or semi-retired husbands.
+This adjustment can be a real challenge for many of us with retired or semi-retired husbands.

 A heads up for women who will eventually face this situation: the truth of the matter is, most men need their wives after retirement 24/7.

-Our Conversations Before & After My Husband’s Retirement
+Maintaining a Positive Relationship with Your Retired Husband: Our Conversations Before & After Retirement

 My husband, Sheldon Good, is no shrinking violet!
 He is still very much involved and interested in everything he touches.
 But not 60 hours a week!
-What’s a wife to do?
+After many years of a certain routine, the shift can be significant for both partners.
+What’s a spouse to do?
 What do you do?

 The Difference Between A Retired Husband & the Woman in His Life

 When our husbands or significant others were career driven, their minds were filled with how they would provide and save for their families.
-The wheels in their head were always turning.
+Their job often shaped their identity and sense of purpose, and the wheels in their head were always turning.

 The Conversation